robertandrewstevens/thinkpython/README.md

 14 Using databases and Structured Query Language (SQL)
 15 Visualizing data
 16 Automating common tasks on your computer
-A  Python Programming on Windows
+aA  Python Programming on Windows
-B  Python Programming on Macintosh
+aB  Python Programming on Macintosh
-C  Contributions
+aC  Contributions
-D  Copyright Detail
+aD  Copyright Detail

 *Think Python: How to Think Like a Computer Scientist* (Version 2.0.10 May 2013)